indianakernick/Animera/doc/animation format.md

 GRPS
 for each layer:
   LHDR
-  for each span in layer:
+  for each cel in layer:
     CHDR
-    if span is not null:
+    if cel is not null:
       CDAT
 AEND
 ```